The school curriculum is driven by the Gillingstool Vision

 - Develop high aspirations as resilient learners with a growth mindset;

 - Be happy, well-balanced, polite members of our community;

 - Grow in self-esteem and self-confidence and

 - Adopt a healthy lifestyle.

 Our curriculum is designed to give our children the best possible grounding for secondary education and life as contributing global citizens.
 We recognise that in order to succeed in education, children need to acquire good levels of literacy and numeracy, and as such, reading, writing, spelling and mathematics are given a priority in our teaching programme.
 We also recognise a need to extend the vocabulary of the children we teach in order that they have the best opportunity to access the wider curriculum effectively.

-For more information about the principles under-pinning our curriculum, individual subjects and the structure of our curriculum please see the documents attached below
+For more information regarding the principles and pedagogy under-pinning our curriculum, the curriculum structure and individual subjects please select from the tabs on the right.